This simple diagnostic test provides valuable insight into your sperm's ability to fertilize an egg. Learn how to get started and what to expect.

 During the semen analysis, your physician will focus on the sperm's potential to fertilize the egg.
 Some of the parameters we check for in a semen analysis include:

-The male partner will also undergo infectious disease testing, similar to the female partner, in order to check for hepatitis B surface antigens, hepatitis C antibodies, human immunodeficiency virus (HIV), and other infectious diseases.
+Additional male testing, when undergoing infertility treatment, the male partner will also undergo infectious disease testing, similar to the female partner, in order to check for hepatitis B surface antigens, hepatitis C antibodies, human immunodeficiency virus (HIV), and other infectious diseases.

 The following mark the 9 most recent pages you have visited on ShadyGroveFertility.com.
 Please click a link below to return to that page.